 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-There is no single universal way to eliminate all mold growth.
+There is no single universal way to eliminate all mold growth since mold is part of the environment (Indoors!
+Outdoors!
+Everywhere!).
 But the single most effective method of reducing the potential for mold growth indoors is to eliminate the source of moisture.
 Moisture doesn’t always mean actual water; it can also be high humidity.
 Few molds grow when the humidity is under 60%.
 If they do, it is very slow.

 It is safe to say that you cannot stop mold growth until you stop the moisture.
 Cleaning, paints, replacement of sheetrock, and new wood and new ceiling tiles won’t do much good except as a very temporary solution until the moisture problem is eliminated.
 Leaky roofs, damp basements, leaking windows, plumbing leaks, condensation, poor draining and water ponding on the roof are typical problems that must be resolved in any type of building whether office, warehouse, residential or manufacturing.

-Each of the aforementioned groups of problems may involve different methods of mold control by reducing/eliminating moisture.
+Each of the aforementioned groups of problems may involve different methods of reducing/eliminating moisture or water source.

 Residences can have poorly ventilated kitchens and baths.
 Damp carpets, especially with pads and over wood subfloors are a great source of molds.
 Bathtubs and showers that have old caulking, water ponding, or accumulated dirt and soap residues will hold moisture and mold nutrients.
 Poorly draining room air conditioners can drain into the house, behind the walls, down the outside of the building, or into the ground, and then back into the house through walls or the basement.
 Condensate in poorly ventilated attics is not uncommon.
 (The recent increase in the use of ridge vents is solving many of these attic problems).